LeroyGerrits/your-crypto-shop-website/README.md

 ## DGB Commerce website
-DGB Commerce is an e-commerce platform by and for Digibyte users.
-Merchants can manage shops, categories and products and list/sell them for Digibyte prices.
-Consumers can shop and checkout by paying with Digibyte.
+DGB Commerce is an e-commerce platform by and for DigiByte users.
+Merchants can manage shops, categories and products and list/sell them for DigiByte prices.
+Consumers can shop and checkout by paying with DigiByte.
 This repository consists of the public website and the underlying control panel for merchants.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.